A Novel Method for the Extrinsic Calibration of a 2D Laser Rangefinder and a Camera

 \subsection{Numerical Stability}

 We performed $10^4$ Monte-Carlo trials to validate the numerical stability of our solution in the noise-free case.
 For each trial, only one snapshot of the calibration target is needed.
-The error metric $e = \Vert [\mathbf{R}_{gt}|\mathbf{t}_{gt}] - [\hat{\mathbf{R}}|\hat{\mathbf{t}}] \Vert_{\mathcal{F}}$ is the difference between the ground truth and our solution.
+The error metric $e = \Vert [\mathbf{R}_{gt}|\mathbf{t}_{gt}] - [\hat{\mathbf{R}}|\hat{\mathbf{t}}] \Vert_{\mathcal{F}}$ is the Frobenius norm ($\mathcal{F}$) of the difference between the ground truth ($gt$) and our solution.
 The histogram of errors is shown in Fig.~\ref{fig:computationalErr}.
-Due to the randomness, the computational error varies but the accuracy is still in a high level (around $10^{-8}$).
+The computational error varies but the accuracy is still high (around $10^{-8}$).
 It demonstrates that our method correctly solves the LRF-camera calibration problem, which further validates the sufficiency of the constraints from a single snapshot.